Ocelot-Social-Community/ocelot.social/docs/feature-specification.md

 * Basic 1:1 Chat functionality

-### Let's Talk
+### Let’s Talk

-* Request Let's talk with Author of Post
+* Request Let’s talk with Author of Post
-* Requestor can request private or public Let's Talk
+* Requestor can request private or public Let’s Talk
 * Requestor can choose the Chat format \(Video, Audio, Text\)
 * Interact with interested People 1:1
 * Approve request from Requestor